hatayama/uMCP/Packages/src/Editor/ARCHITECTURE.md

 - **`IUnityTool`**: The common interface for all tools.
 - **`AbstractUnityTool<TSchema, TResponse>`**: A generic abstract base class that provides type-safe handling of parameters and responses.
+- **`McpToolAttribute`**: Attribute used to mark tools for automatic registration, including Description configuration.
 - **`UnityToolRegistry`**: A central registry that discovers and holds all available tools.
 - **`UnityApiHandler`**: These classes receive a tool name and parameters, look up the tool in the registry, and execute it.
 - **`McpSecurityChecker`**: Validates tool execution permissions based on security settings.

 This pattern makes the system highly extensible.
-To add a new feature, a developer simply needs to create a new class that implements `IUnityTool` and decorate it with the `[McpTool]` attribute.
+To add a new feature, a developer simply needs to create a new class that implements `IUnityTool` and decorate it with the `[McpTool(Description = "...")]` attribute.
 The system will automatically discover and expose it.

 ### 2.2.
 Security Architecture
 The system implements comprehensive security controls to prevent unauthorized tool execution: